thehung111/NHRangeSlider/README.md

 # NHRangeSlider

-A custom range slider in Swift
+A custom range slider in Swift.
+Forked from [RangeSlider](https://github.com/warchimede/RangeSlider) with some enhancements.